dialogoo/laiive/README.md

 ---

-#### Design and Product Materials

-All strategic documents, diagrams, mockups, and planning content (e.g. exported from Miro, Figma, or internal notes) are **copyrighted**.
-They are provided for **reference only** and are not licensed for reuse, reverse-engineering, or commercial reproduction.
-Please contact [info@laiive.com] for inquiries.
+Copyright Notice
+© laiive.
+All strategic documents, diagrams, mockups, and planning materials contained in this repository are the intellectual property of Laiive and are provided solely for reference purposes.
+Unauthorized reproduction, distribution, reverse engineering, or commercial use of these materials is strictly prohibited without prior written consent from Laiive.
+For questions regarding usage rights or licensing, please contact: info@laiive.com.